upa/nosh/README.md

-# Nosh: A Library to Implement CLI for Networking Devices
+# Nosh: Library to Implement CLIs for Networking Devices

-Nosh is not a shell, but for a minimal python library to simply and intuitively implement Character Line Interfaces (CLIs) for networking devices.
+Nosh is not a shell, but a minimal python library to simply and intuitively implement Character Line Interfaces (CLIs) for networking devices.